dnsimple/dnsimple-support/content/articles/cname-record.markdown

 The CNAME record is sometimes improperly referred to as _redirect_, generally in the context of web (HTTP) redirects.

-There is no direct correlation between a CNAME and an HTTP redirect, nor does configuring CNAME automatically result in any HTTP redirect.
+There's no direct correlation between a CNAME and an HTTP redirect, nor does configuring CNAME automatically result in any HTTP redirect.
-In order to perform an HTTP redirect, the server responding to the HTTP request must be configured to return an appropriate HTTP response.
+To perform an HTTP redirect, the server responding to the HTTP request must be configured to return an appropriate HTTP response.
 This is not directly achievable using a CNAME.

 You can learn more by reading the [differences between the A, CNAME, ALIAS and URL records](/articles/differences-between-a-cname-alias-url).
 DNSimple provides a special [URL record](/articles/url-record) that can be used to configure an HTTP redirect.

 ## Querying CNAME records

-You can use `dig` to determine the CNAME record associated to a domain name.
-The result is contained in the `ANSWER` section.
-It contains the fully-qualified domain name (FQDN), the remaining time-to-live (TTL), and the domain-name.
+You can use `dig` in your terminal to determine the CNAME record associated to a domain name.
+The result contained in the `ANSWER` section has the fully-qualified domain name (FQDN), the remaining time-to-live (TTL), and the domain-name.

 ```
 $ dig CNAME www.dnsimple.com